Skip to main content

 Step 1: Navigate to the Policy

 Log into the Raken web app.
-Click Company in the left side menu.
-Click Time, then click Policies.
-Click Edit policy on the policy you want to assign employees to.
+Click Company in the left navigation, then click Time > Policies.
+Click Edit policy on the policy you want to manage, then click Employees in the policy left navigation.

-Check the box next to each employee's name to assign them to this policy.
+Check the box next to each employee to assign them to this policy.
 Uncheck to remove them.
-All selected employees will have their future time cards governed by this policy once saved.
+All selected employees will have their future time cards governed by this policy.

-Click the orange Save button in the top right corner.
-The assignments take effect immediately for all future time cards.
+Click the orange Save button.
+Assignments take effect immediately for all future time cards.

-If an employee works on projects with unique time tracking requirements that differ from their assigned policy, you can override their policy at the project level.
-See Enabling and Managing Project Level Time Policy Exceptions.
+If an employee works on a project with unique time tracking requirements, you can override their policy at the project level.
+See Enabling and Managing Project-Level Time Policy Exceptions.

 Troubleshooting & FAQ